Gold Price Calculator India

 • Purity grade in millesimal fineness: 999 for 24K, 916 for 22K, 750 for 18K, 585 for 14K

-• The 6-digit HUID alphanumeric code
+• The 6-character HUID (Hallmark Unique Identification) alphanumeric code

 Always check for the BIS triangle and HUID before paying.
 You can verify any HUID on the BIS Care app or website.
 Without a hallmark, you have no guarantee of the claimed purity, and a 22K-marked piece could secretly be 18K or lower.